starship/starship/docs/config/README.md

 The `python` module shows the currently installed version of Python and the current Python virtual environment if one is activated.

-If `pyenv_version_name` is set to `true`, it will display the pyenv version name.
+If `pyenv_version` variable is used in the `format` option, it will display the version number from `version-name`.
 Otherwise, it will display the version number from `python --version`.

 By default the module will be shown if any of the following conditions are met: